inab/oeb_general_docs/how_to/participate/publish_oeb.md

 5. Upload the array of JSON objects to the temporary database (using the assigned username and password) with the following command : `curl -v -X POST -u <user>:<passwd> -H "Content-Type: application/json" https://dev-openebench.bsc.es/api/scientific/submission/?community_id=OEBC002 -d @your_file_name.json`

-6. Send an email to openebench-suppost@bsc.es containing the name of the JSON objects uploaded to the temporary database.
+6. Send an email to openebench-support@bsc.es containing the name of the JSON objects uploaded to the temporary database.

 7. Wait until the OpenEBench team moves the data to production OpenEBench Mongo DB.